ioannis-vm/OpenSees_Model_Generator/README.md

 - Linear static
 - Modal
 - Nonlinear pushover
-- Nonlinear time-history
+- Nonlinear response-history

 #### Post processing

 - Visualizing the defined components in 3D with metadata in hover boxes, with or without frame extrusions.
-- Visualizing the deformed shape of a given analysis step, with automatic determination of an appropriate scaling factor, with or without extruding the frame elements.
+- Visualizing the deformed shape of a given analysis step, with automatic determination of an appropriate scaling factor, with or without frame extrusions.
 - Visualizing the basic forces of the elements for a given analysis step.